 Reviewer: Gordon Bull

-Commendation must go to the set designers and costumiers in recreating World War Two conditions, although in truth the air-raid warning did not tend to on quite that long.
+Commendation must go to the set designers and costumiers in recreating World War 2 conditions, although in truth the air-raid warning did not tend to go on quite that long.
 If that’s the only niggle, it shows what quality the show!

 Ryder and Creedon brought a convincing master-gentleman’s relationship at a different level with Creedon having the privilege of carrying the substance of the whole play.
 As an indication of real life in the ‘old days’ this was a valuable docu-historical commentary.